Vyral/katie-pond/_posts/2020-01-03-using-breathwork-to-combat-the-daily-stresses-of-life.md

 {% include youtube.html %}

-Today I’m joined by Reis Paluso, a Breathwork expert, to talk about how to reduce stress through breathing.
+Today I’m joined by Reis Paluso, a breathwork expert, to talk about how to reduce stress through breathing.
 I attended one of Reis’ Wim Hof workshops a few years back, and what I learned has been instrumental in my approach to the daily stresses of life.&nbsp;

 The No. 1 question Reis gets asked by people who attend his workshops is how to deal with stress.
 To answer that question, there are a couple of things to know about how our nervous system influences our breath. **Our nervous system has a sympathetic (i.e., flight-or-fight) and parasympathetic (rest-and-digest) nervous system**, and each system utilizes different breathing techniques.